 THERAPEUTIC PROPERTIES: stimulant, antiseptic, antibiotic, antiviral, antiputrescent, analgesic, antidiarrheal, antimicrobial, antiemetic, carminative

 PLANT FAMILY: Lauraceae

 EXTRACTION METHOD: steam distilled

 APPLICATION: Cassia should be diluted with particular care.

-PHYSICAL ASPECT: Cassia, like other Cinnamonum family members, is a powerful oxygenator.
+PHYSICAL ASPECTS: Cassia, like other Cinnamonum family members, is a powerful oxygenator.
 Cassia has a stimulating effect on the whole body, but its action is gently insistent.
 As a cardiovascular tonic, this oil is excellent.
 Cassia oil is strongly antimicrobial; virus spores, bacteria, and fungi cannot live in its presence.
 The anti-inflammatory properties of this oil are helpful with arthritis and other aches and pains.
-Studies have shown that cassia stimulates T-lymphocyte activity and immuno-globulin production by the B-cells of the immune system.
+Studies have shown that Cassia stimulates T-lymphocyte activity and immunoglobulin production by the B-cells of the immune system.
 Increased activity of these key elements of the immune system strengthens resistance to disease.

 CAUTIONS: Cassia should be avoided, except in blends, when pregnant or nursing.
 It is too strong to be used in the bath.
 Care should be taken to dilute especially well when using with children or those with sensitive skin.

 ©Copyright Butterfly Expressions 2020, 2021